-If you are a vegetarian or vegan looking for ways to get a high-protein breakfast, the real key is adding lean protein—that is, plenty of protein without plenty of fat.
-For example, peanut butter (or almond butter or soy nut butter) on whole grain toast has plenty of protein, but if you eat too much peanut butter, you're going to be adding lots of fat to your diet.
+If you are a vegetarian or vegan looking for ways to get a high-protein breakfast, the real key is adding lean protein.
+You want plenty of protein without plenty of fat.
+For example, peanut butter (or almond butter or soy nut butter) on whole-grain toast has plenty of protein, but if you eat too much peanut butter, you're going to be adding lots of fat to your diet.

 If you think this means just protein shakes and highly-processed bars, think again.
-Tofu scrambles, quinoa breakfast bowls,... oatmeal with peanut butter (add hemp seeds for extra protein), and baked quinoa egg muffins are just a few of the delicious vegan and vegetarian recipes that are high in protein.
-If you need something super fast, try using quinoa flakes instead of oatmeal, or mix half and half.
-Here are 14 breakfast ideas to jump-start your morning.
+Tofu scrambles, quinoa breakfast bowls, oatmeal with peanut butter (add hemp seeds for extra protein), and baked quinoa egg muffins are just a few of the delicious vegan and vegetarian recipes that are high in protein.
+If you need something super fast, try using quinoa flakes instead of oatmeal, or mix half quinoa flakes and half oatmeal.
+Here are breakfast ideas to jump-start your morning.